KBSUTHAR077/evotingproject/README.md

 # evotingproject

-# How the EPFL e-voting system works
+# How the e-voting system works
 Running an election seems simple, doesn't it?
 Get some paper ballots, mark them, put them into a ballot box, and then count them.

 Running an electronic election seems simple as well: make electronic ballots, put them in an electronic ballot box and count them, right?